 - Two free e-learning courses – Programming 1 and Statistics 1.

-Once, you have registered for SAS on Demand, login to your SAS on-demand dashboard.
-You have access to SAS studio as a part of your registration.
+Once, you have registered for SAS on Demand for Academics, log in to your SAS on-demand dashboard.
+You have access to the SAS studio as a part of your registration.

 Just, clicking on the link to SAS Studio will get you started with the software and you will be able to use it right away.

 The free quota limit for the home directory is 5 GB, and if you are uploading a dataset, it has to be under 1 GB.